 Finished Hartley (Almost)

 At the end of the day, despite some of the drama, I couldn’t be more pleased with my greenhouse.
 It’s beautiful and I can’t wait to start some seeds soon.
 We still have a bit to complete.
-The brickwork will need to be finished in spring and the landscaping won’t get completed until next fall.
+The brickwork was completed in the spring but I still need to finish landscaping around the hartley.
 Covid has kept good tradesmen very busy but I’m happy to wait.
 That’s just aesthetics, it won’t stop me from using my greenhouse.